DouglasUrner/GDP2/units/1/assignments/U1.1-pong-in-unity/README.md

 * Test a game you are developing.
 * Save changes to a Unity project.
 * Create game objects by placing sprites in the Hierarchy and Scene views.
-* Move game an object by dircetly manipulating its transform.
+* Move game an object by directly manipulating its transform.
 * Attach components to game objects.
 * Create C# scripts and attach them to game objects.
 * Use `public` fields to configure components in the Inspector.